It’s that time of year again

 This was given as a gift earlier in the year.
 We’ve written about other Osmo games previously, which you can check out here.
 After that post, the kind people at Osmo were kind enough to gift us with an addition to our growing

 collection.
 They noticed that music is huge in our house and sent over Osmo Coding Jam.
 Holy Moly, this did NOT disappoint!
 The system is compatible with an iPad/iPhone and is an excellent way to make learning fun.
 Coding Jam teaches the basic theories of coding.
-The color tiles are used to create beats and music…aka, JAMS!!!
+Color tiles are used to create beats and music…aka, JAMS!!!
 They’ve really enjoyed making and sharing their original songs.
-I keep getting emails from the kids that link to short music videos they’ve made using the characters in the game.
-They totally dig it.
 I would HIGHLY recommend checking out the Osmo system this Christmas.
 There are games for a wide range of ages and interests including, math, music, art, and coding.
 Zion has Osmo Pizza Co. on his list this year, which makes sense because it deals with math and money and this boy is all about the Benjamins!

 This one shocked me, honestly speaking!
 We were asked for an honest review of this toy months ago.
 The kids loved it so much they wanted to do a “What We Think” review of it.
 Click here for that.
 From the moment this came in the mail the kids were building and have not stopped.
 We’ve taken road trips and they brought their Shape Mags with them.
 We’ve had play dates…they brought their Shape Mags with them.
-And then guess what happened?
 We went to see my bestie and her 18 month old started stacking the Shape Mags, causing her to order her own sets that night.
 I’m not sure what kind of pixie dust they sprinkled in the box before sending them on over but whatever it was worked because months later it’s still a go-to toy for them.
-First thing in the morning they wake up and play with the Shape Mags.
 They love these things.
 It’s another great toy for STEM learning, and totally appropriate for a wide range of ages.
 Not only does bestie’s boy enjoy stacking them but it’s been a great way to reinforce shapes and colors with him as well.

 Okay, the kids got these two years ago for Christmas and still LOVE them!
 While we often battle over the amount of time they’re able to spend on them, they have been great devices and I’m super proud of how well both kids have taken care of them over these past two years.
 They keep them in the recommended kid-proof cases which no doubt has saved them.
-They came with a 2 year warranty which we did have to call on when the prongs on Hannah’s charger port went a bit wonky.
-They sent us a new one out right away with no issues at all.
+Each came with a 2 year warranty which we did have to call on when the prongs on Hannah’s charger port went a bit wonky.
+A new one was sent out right away with no issues at all.
 I justify all the Roblox play by balancing it out with a bevy of learning games and books available.

 Zion’s free reading favorites included the Captain Awesome and Imagination Station series.
 Being a huge basketball fan, he LOVED the 3 book, Little Shaq series and is ready and waiting for the day a new one is added.